joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-11-08-unfair-coins.md

 ### Seeing the forest

+We can visualize the $18$ sets that support a fair coin constructions for a "bent" value of $p$:

 ![](/img/2020-11-08-gdPoly.png){:width="400px" class="image-centered"}

 {:.caption}

 The $18$ polynomials that achieve $P_\text{head} = 1/2$ at $p$ away from $1/2.$

+as well as the sets that permit constructions for the trivial value of $p=1/2$:

 ![](/img/2020-11-08-hfPoly.png){:width="400px" class="image-centered"}

 {:.caption}

 The various polynomials that achieve $P_\text{head} = 1/2$ at $p = 1/2.$ Some of these repeat the root at $P = 1/\sqrt{2}$ and $\left(1-1/\sqrt{2}\right).$

+Finally, the sets that permit constructions for no values of $p,$ fair or otherwise.

 ![](/img/2020-11-08-bdPoly.png){:width="400px" class="image-centered"}